mstorsjo/llvm-mingw/README.md

 LLD, the LLVM linker, is what causes most of the major differences to the normal GCC/binutils based MinGW.

+- As this toolchain uses a different CRT and C++ standard library than most mingw toolchains, it is incompatible with object files and static libraries built with other toolchains.
+Mixing DLLs from other toolchains is supported, but only as long as CRT resources aren't shared across DLL boundaries (no sharing of file handles etc, and memory should be freed by the same DLL that allocated it).
 - The windres replacement, llvm-rc, isn't very mature and doesn't support everything that GNU windres does.
 - The toolchain defaults to using the Universal CRT (which is only available